AMSP-04/NETN-MRM/NETN-MRM.md

 Figure: NETN_Aggregate object class as an extension of RPR-FOM

-A `NETN_Aggregate` object is a representation of an organizational unit including all equipment, personnel and supplies allocated to subunits.
+A `NETN_Aggregate` object is a representation of an organisational unit including all equipment, personnel and supplies allocated to subunits.
 It is possible to disaggregate a `NETN_Aggregate` object into subunits each represented as a `NETN_Aggregate` object.
 It is possible to divide an aggregate representation of a unit and represent divided parts as a `NETN_Aggregate` objects or physical entities.

 Disaggregation of a unit always constitutes a full disaggregation of all subunits into active `NETN_Aggregate` objects.
 The aggregated unit itself can remain registered in the federation as an inactive `NETN_Aggregate` object, and its state can be updated based on the simulation of its disaggregated subunits.